Takaanini railway station

-Takaanini railway station, formerly spelt Takanini, is on the Southern Line of the Auckland railway network in New Zealand.
+Takaanini railway station, officially spelt Takanini, is on the Southern Line of the Auckland railway network in New Zealand.
 The station has an island platform layout and is accessed from Manuroa Road, Station Road and Taka Street in the Takanini suburb of Auckland.

 History

-The station, originally known as Lupton's Crossing, was opened in October 1913.
+The station, originally known as Lupton's Crossing, was opened on 9 October 1913.
 Goods services were closed on 29 April 1980.

-Proposed upgrade
+Upgrades

+Proposals

 A proposal was made by the former Papakura District Council to create a new station and Park and Ride facility at Glenora Road, next to the new Southgate shopping centre, to coincide with the new Addison residential development taking place on the former horse training track land.

 In 2012, the Papakura Local Board requested a new station and park and ride be built at Walters Road.
 This proposal was listed in Auckland Transport's draft land transport plan.

-On 19 October 2018, Auckland Transport renamed the station to Takaanini in line with Auckland Council's Te Reo Māori policy to reflect the correct spelling of Ihaka Wirihana Takaanini after whom the area is named.
+On 19 October 2018, Auckland Transport changed the station's signage to Takaanini in line with Auckland Council's Māori language policy to reflect the correct spelling of Ihaka Wirihana Takaanini after whom the area is named.
+Auckland Transport supported a proposal to officially alter the name to Takaanini but this proposal was rejected and the official name remains Takanini.

+2025 upgrade

+As part of the Level Crossing Removal Programme, a pedestrian bridge and 3 lifts have been proposed for the station and is expected to start construction in October 2025.

 Services

-Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart, Papakura and Pukekohe via Takaanini.
-Since 17 November 2019, the basic weekday off-peak timetable is:
+Auckland One Rail, on behalf of Auckland Transport, operates suburban services to Britomart and Pukekohe via Takaanini.
+Since 3 February 2025, the basic weekday off-peak timetable is: